Our Top Pick for 2018: Electrolux UltraFlex Canister Vacuum Cleaner

 Though we always present options understanding that each of us has a budget to respect, the gold pick in this category is clearly the best unit.
 Unlike many products we review, a vacuum cleaner is not a “nice to have” but a front line cleaning and maintenance necessity.
 Try skipping vacuuming for a few days; your place looks instantly poorly kept.
 Your carpets and floors last longer, dirt is not stamped all over the house, and babies are not crawling on the grime from the streets with simple, regular vacuuming.
 Yes, the top recommendations in this review are expensive, but that is partly because many of us have become used to “disposable” models that cost a third of the price and last about three years.

 Push your budget to its realistic end to purchase the best vacuum you can afford.
 It will repay you in reliability, length of service and customer support.

 The key reason buyers consider canister vacuums over upright is for their portability; in this is included both the ease of moving the canister from place to place but also the ease of reaching into places that are less accessible to upright machines.
 Clearly, the key attraction of canister machines lies in these two facilities.

-Picture your stair cases; these are the bane of the vacuumer’s art.
-Is the hose on this model long enough for your to reach all the stairs without balancing the canister on one of the risers?
+Picture your staircases; these are the bane of the vacuumer’s art.
+Is the hose on this model long enough for you to reach all the stairs without balancing the canister on one of the risers?

 Examine the wheels of the canister.
 You are considering a substantial investment; you should get quality wheels that swivel and don’t collect dirt as they pivot on the carpet or floor.
 Pull the model around on the shop floor without embarrassment.
 If you purchase this unit, you will be pulling it for years.
 If you don’t like the way it moves in the store, odds are you won’t like the way it moves in your home.